-Over quasi-reduced rings, problem 1.1 was completely answered (see Proposition \ref{4.1}).
-Ramras proved any finitely generated reflexive module over $\BNSI$ (betti numbers strictly increasing) rings is free.
+Over quasi-reduced rings, Problem 1.1 was completely answered (see Proposition \ref{4.1}).
+Ramras proved any finitely generated reflexive module over $\BNSI$ (Betti numbers strictly increasing) rings is free.
 We present some applications of this result.
-Also, we introduce the class of \textit{eventually $\BNSI$} rings and we study freeness of reflexive modules over them.
-We know any nonzero free module decomposes into a direct sum of rank one submodules.
+Also, we introduce the class of \textit{eventually $\BNSI$} rings and study freeness of reflexive modules over them.
+We know any nonzero free module decomposes into a direct sum of rank-one submodules.
 Treger conjectured (see \cite[Page 462]{t}):